rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 version of the `enum` type.

-* Third, since `match` is an expression form, exhaustiveness ensures that such expressions always evaluates to a value of the correct type, or jump elsewhere in the program.
+* Third, since `match` is an expression form, exhaustiveness ensures that such expressions always either evaluate to a value of the correct type, *or* jump elsewhere in the program.

 The following code is a fixed version of the `suggest_guess_broken` function we saw above; it directly illustrates "jumping elsewhere":